 One thing the security community can’t seem to understand is why Banners’ cafeteria point of sale system would need access to systems storing medical records.
 If they were abiding by best security practices, these would have been completely segregated from one another.

-If past healthcare data breaches have taught us anything, it’s that the industry needs to abide by security best practices and implement breach prevention & detection solutions that will ward off cyber criminals and protect the medical credentials of its consumers.
+If past healthcare data breaches have taught us anything, it’s that the industry needs to abide by security best practices and implement breach prevention & detection solutions that protect the medical credentials of its consumers while also achieving HIPAA HITECH Compliance.